Kamaishi Expressway

 The Kamaishi Expressway (釜石自動車道, Kamaishi Jidōsha-dō) is a partially tolled two-lane national expressway in Iwate Prefecture, Japan.
-The expressway connects Kamaishi, Iwate on the prefecture's Pacific coast to the Tōhoku Expressway.
+The expressway connects Kamaishi, Iwate on the prefecture's Pacific coast to the Tōhoku Expressway at Hanamaki, Iwate.
 It is owned and operated by partly by the East Nippon Expressway Company and the Ministry of Land, Infrastructure, Transport and Tourism.
 The expressway is signed as an auxiliary route of National Route 283 as well as E46 under the "2016 Proposal for Realization of Expressway Numbering."

 Route description

 From Hanamaki to Tōwa the expressway is maintained and tolled by the East Nippon Expressway Company.
 The rest of the expressway is able to be driven without any fees.
 That section of the expressway is maintained by the Tōhoku branch of the Ministry of Land, Infrastructure, Transport and Tourism.

 The entire expressway has only one lane in each direction, with passing lanes at some interchanges.
 The speed limit is 70 km/h for the entire route, except for the section between Tōno and Miyamori.